 - ⚡ Blazing Fast: Check out how MicroPie compares to other popular ASGI frameworks below!

-Install MicroPie via pip:
+Install MicroPie with all optional dependencies via pip:

 pip install micropie